2026_project bifrost illustration_highres

 The urgency of climate action cannot be overstated.
 The European Union aims for a 55% reduction in CO₂ emissions by 2030 (compared to 1990 levels), while the Danish government targets a 70% reduction by the same year.

-With extensive knowledge gained from years of CCS projects worldwide, TotalEnergies Denmark plays a pivotal role.
-In collaboration with state-owned Nordsøfonden we will ensure efficient operation of offshore CO2 storage licenses effectively.
-We leverage existing infrastructure in the Danish North Sea while building new facilities.
+With extensive knowledge gained from years of CCS projects worldwide, TotalEnergies Denmark plays a pivotal role in developing large‑scale CO₂ storage solutions.
+In collaboration with state‑owned Nordsøfonden, as well as key international and industrial partners, we ensure the efficient development and operation of offshore CO₂ storage licenses.

 EUDP Project Bifrost